stechstudio/slack-laravel-api/README.md

 These are working examples, and if you setup both Slack slash commands to use the configured URI, simply typing `/hello` or `/echo yoodle` will trigger the appropriate response.

-THe `SlackRoute::handles()` expects you to provide a command that matches the slash command in Slack, along with a Callable to handle the command.
+The `SlackRoute::handles()` expects you to provide a command that matches the slash command in Slack, along with a Callable to handle the command.

 This is best demonstrated in the Echo command sample.